 • Supply-side platforms, aka SSPs

-When a publisher intends to introduce, manage, and sell a portion of digital advertising inventory, SSPs come into play.
-An SSP proceeds with monetizing the ad space and tracking the ad inventory.
+When a publisher intends to introduce, manage, and sell a portion of digital advertising inventory, an SSP proceeds with monetizing the ad space and tracking the ad inventory.

 • Demand-side platforms (DSPs)